© 2020 CIRANO. All rights reserved.

-Martin Boyer has published numerous articles, both empirical and theoretical, on a large variety of insurance topics such as Directors and officers liability insurance, Insurance fraud, Longevity risk of pension plans, Underwriting cycles (or the absence thereof), Reinsurance and catastrophic risk protection.
-He has also co-authored many case studies in finance and financial economics.
-The Bank of Canada, the Casualty Actuarial Society, the Quarterly Journal of Finance, HEC Montréal, and the American Risk and Insurance Association have all recognized Martin Boyer's research contribution to the field of insurance and risk management.
+Martin Boyer has published numerous articles, both empirical and theoretical, on a wide range of insurance topics such as directors' and officers' liability insurance, insurance fraud, pension plan longevity risk, underwriting cycles (or lack thereof), reinsurance and catastrophe risk protection.
+He has also co-authored numerous case studies in finance and financial economics.
+The Bank of Canada, the Casualty Actuarial Society, the Quarterly Journal of Finance, HEC Montréal, and the American Risk and Insurance Association have all recognized Martin Boyer's research contributions to the field of insurance and risk management.

-Martin Boyer has been a board member in the following organizations: the Northern Finance Association for which he was the acting president in 2006; the Société canadienne de science économique; HEC Montréal pension plan; Pleiades Capital.
-He has been a CIRANO fellow since 2000, and is currently a Research Associate of the Catastrophic Storm Risk Management Center at Florida State University and of the ERPsim Research Consortium at HEC Montréal.
-He was a visiting professor at the University of British Columbia, the University of New South Wales, the University of Toronto, and Cornell University.
+Martin Boyer has been a member of the Board of the Northern Finance Association, of which he was also Acting President in 2006, of the Canadian Society for Economic Science, of the HEC Montréal Pension Plan, and of Pleiades Capital.
+He is currently a research associate at the Catastrophic Storm Risk Management Center at Florida State University and at HEC Montréal's ERPsim research consortium.
+He has been a visiting professor at the University of British Columbia, the University of New South Wales, the University of Toronto, and Cornell University.